The Piano Key Sign test - Understanding Compression of the Ulna head

 I studied this in my clinic by testing weight bearing tolerance in patients with TFCC tears.
 In the first group of cases, I taped the wrist circumferentially with 2-inch tape, compressing the ulna head.
 Then I tested their weight bearing tolerance.
 The outcome was clear in cases with complete TFCC tears; compression of the ulna decreases stability.
 This only happens in patients with moderate to severe tears of the TFCC.
 In the other group of patients, I put the WristWidget® on and tested weight bearing tolerance.
 In these cases, their weight bearing tolerance went UP with the ulna head free of compression.

-These rules do not apply for normal wrists.
+These rules do not apply to normal wrists.
 Oftentimes, we see weightlifters and athletes in all professions taping their wrists.
 They do this because they feel support.
 If you take healthy wrists and tape them circumferentially with compression of the ulna, their weight bearing tolerance increases just a little.
-If you put the WristWidget® on, the weight bearing tolerance decreases just a little.
+If you put the WristWidget® on a normal wrist, the weight-bearing tolerance decreases just a little.
 This was an unexpected finding and counter-intuitive.
-The weight bearing tolerance of a normal wrist will decrease if you lose wrist extension.
-Since the WristWidget® limits the last 10 degrees of wrist extension, it causes the weight bearing to decrease a bit.
+The weight-bearing tolerance of a normal wrist will decrease if you lose wrist extension.
+Since the WristWidget® limits the last 10 degrees of wrist extension, it causes the weight-bearing to decrease a bit.
 The tape does not limit wrist extension as much and therefore causes a slight increase.
 Lots of athletes tape their wrists so that wrist extension is supported.
 This is a very beneficial taping technique to limit the load on the Scaphoid Lunate ligament but it has no influence on the TFCC in normal wrists.

 So, next time you scream when someone pushes on your ulna head, you understand what is going on.
 When your cast or splint is causing you pain, try this test.
 Try changing that middle strap.
 Get the compression off the ulna.
 The next time the doctor does this test, you will know its name: The Piano Key Sign.